Writing Movie Reviews: Lights, Camera, Publish!

 3. Students apply knowledge of language structure, language conventions (e.g., spelling and punctuation), media techniques, figurative language, and genre to create, critique, and discuss print.

-Students will:1.
-Evaluate and thoughtfully respond to literature and products through the craft of study.
+1. Evaluate and thoughtfully respond to literature and products through the craft of study.

 2. Read, review, and reflect on a variety of written works by professionals and peers.